Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 Some of these dependencies may be available on Windows and macOS, but installing and maintaining identical versions is difficult.
 They’re often slower and you may encounter subtle differences which will not become apparent until you deploy.

-Some developers install Linux on their desktop, but that may not be viable if you regularly require non-Linux software such as Microsoft or Adobe products.
+Some developers use Linux as their primary desktop OS, but that may not be viable if you require non-Linux software such as Microsoft or Adobe products.
 Alternative options:

-- Run web applications in Docker containers.
+Run web applications in Docker containers.
 It’s another topic to learn and Docker itself runs natively on Linux.
-Both the Windows and macOS editions use Linux below the surface.
+Both the Windows and macOS editions use Linux below the surface and the Windows edition of Docker Desktop requires WSL2.

 What is the Windows Subsystem for Linux?

-WSL2 (and Hyper-V) require hardware virtualization support to be enabled in your BIOS.
+WSL2 uses Hyper-V. This requires hardware virtualization support which you must enable in your BIOS.

-Hardware virtualization will be active on most devices, but you can check by rebooting, and opening the BIOS panels — typically by hitting the DEL, F2, or F10 key as the system starts.
-Look for Virtualization Technology, VTx or similar options.
-Ensure they are enabled, save, and reboot the device.
+Hardware virtualization is available on most modern devices, but you can check by rebooting, and opening the BIOS panels — typically by hitting the DEL, F2, or F10 key as the system starts.
+Look for Virtualization Technology, VTx, Secure Virtual Machine (SVM) or similar options.
+Ensure they are enabled, save, and reboot the machine.

 Finally, ensure your